cnobile2012/restycodes/README.md

 > binary tree.
 It can be used completely independently of Resty Codes.
 The
 > RulesEngine class can either be inherited or a composite in your class.

-> RulesEngine has four exposed methods:
+> RulesEngine class has four exposed methods:

 > > RulesEngine.load(seq) -- Loads the sequence (seq) into Node objects, later
 > > used when dump is called.
 The root Node of the binary tree is returned.